Elijah Behnke

 Elijah Behnke (born February 15, 1983) is an American small business owner and Republican politician from Oconto County, Wisconsin.
 He is a member of the Wisconsin State Assembly, representing the 6th Assembly district since January 2025; prior to the 2024 redistricting, he represented the 89th Assembly district from May 2021 until January 2025.

 Early life and career

 Behnke was born in Oconto Falls, Wisconsin, and raised on his parents' nearby farm.
 He worked on the farm through his childhood and graduated from Oconto High School in 2001.
-He went on to attend Toccoa Falls College, a bible college in northeast Georgia, earning his associate's degree in 2005.
+He went on to attend Toccoa Falls College, a bible college in northeast Georgia, earning his associate degree in 2005.

 In 2006, he returned to Wisconsin and started working for his mother's cleaning business.
 After a year, he started his own cleaning business, Eschalon Cleaning LLC.
 In addition to his cleaning business, Behnke operates a hobby farm and is a ministry leader in his church.